For faster browsing, we recommend that you upgrade your browser

 Select your country and your language

 The beauty and charm of this great metropolis is in its search for the perfect balance between history and modernity.
-The historical district of the City is a symbol of this blend of tradition and progress: the only borough with its own independent policing body, Scotland Yard, it is home to the ancient St Paul's Cathedral and has also welcomed The Shard, a futuristic and ultra-modern building designed by Renzo Piano.
+The historical district of the City is a symbol of this blend of tradition and progress: the only borough with its own police force, independent of Scotland Yard, it is home to the ancient St. Paul's Cathedral and has also welcomed the Shard, a futuristic and ultra-modern building designed by Renzo Piano.
 This is the tallest skyscraper in the European Union with 87 floors spanning a height of 310 meters.

-It is impossible to summarize the beauty and tradition of this city in just a few lines.
+It is impossible to describe the beauties and traditions of this city in a few lines.
 We end in the same way as we began: when a man is tired of London, he is tired of life.

-Choose one of the Alitalia flights to London Heathrow or London City: London awaits you.
+Choose an Alitalia flight to London Heathrow or London City: London awaits you.